-8In Japanese, vowels are longer before geminates than before singletons, despite the fact that in many languages vowels are shorter in closed syllables than in open syllables (Maddieson 1985).
-The pre-geminate lengthening of vowels in Japanese phonetics is a well-established observation, and perhaps not even a typological anomaly; see Kawahara (to appear) for discussion.
+8 In Japanese, vowels are longer before geminates than before singletons, despite the fact that in many languages vowels are shorter in closed syllables than in open syllables (Maddieson, 1985).
+The pre-geminate lengthening of vowels in Japanese phonetics is a well-established observation (see Section 4.3 for references), and perhaps not even a typological anomaly; see Kawahara (in press) for discussion.